Boulder Renaissance Consort

 1001 13th Street, Boulder.

-The Boulder Renaissance Consort presents its annual Christmas concert, Gaudete!
-(Rejoice!), on Sunday, December 4, 4:00 p.m., at Grace Lutheran Church, 1001 13th Street, Boulder.
+The Boulder Renaissance Consort presents “Christmastime is Here”, a concert of (mostly) early music of the season, on December 3, 2023, 4:00 p.m., at Grace Lutheran Church, 1001 13 th Street, Boulder.

 Admission is $15, students and seniors $12.
-The concert will also be available on Zoom beginning Monday, Dec.5, for a fee of $10 for a single viewer, $15 for a household.
+Streaming access is $10 for an individual, $15 for a household.

 For more information, call 720-406-7477 or 303-442-4144, or visit our website, boulderrenaissanceconsort.org.